SajjadSabzkar/docker/README.md

 > Clone your PHP files in the src folder

->then copy this directory to a desired location on your development machine.
+> then copy this directory to a desired location on your development machine.

+> replce $USER with normal User

+` sudo usermod -aG docker $USER && reboot`

 > Next, navigate in your terminal to that directory, and spin up the containers for the full web server stack by running